 A new treatment for this condition involving the use of eye drops is now available for humans.
 Hopefully this new way of treating cataracts will be available soon for our canine friends too.
 A dog eye specialist can operate and take out the affected lens.
 An artificial lens can be inserted in its place.
 This is the same way that people have their eyesight improved.

 Your vet needs to ascertain two major elements before operating:

-• Is your beloved older Pomeranian healthy enough to handle eye surgery and the recovery process?
+- Is your beloved older blind Pomeranian healthy enough to handle eye surgery and the recovery process?

-• Is your dog’s retina still working properly?
-After your pet has the cataract procedure done, he’ll need lots of love and care but it’s certainly worth it for you and your dog.
+- Is your dog’s retina still working properly?
+After your dog has the cataract procedure done, he’ll need lots of love and care but it’s certainly worth it for you and your dog.
 If he goes blind, his life will change dramatically, as will yours.
 Unfortunately, there are sometimes problems with eyesight that can’t be cured.
-You might not even realise he’s slowly losing his vision until he’s virtually blind.
+You might not even realize he’s slowly losing his vision until he’s virtually blind.